Quality Settings

 Be aware of these common pitfalls:

-- Using unnecessarily high quality for simple documents
+- Using unnecessarily high quality for simple text documents